The troop's Summer Camp Coordinator or Scoutmaster should work with each Scout attending camp to create his merit badge schedule...

 Camp Friedlander offers online merit badge registration, giving the Summer Camp Coordinator the ability to add and edit each Scout's class schedule...

-This feature is part of the Doubleknot registration system and will go live at 9:00 am sharp on March 17, 2014.
+This feature is part of the online registration system and will go live at 9:00 am EDT sharp on March 16, 2015.
 Please visit the Register for Camp page for more information about your troop's registration account and directions on how to perform online merit badge registration.

 Please note: merit badge classes are first-come, first-served.
 Classes that are full will not be available for selection, however, as other troops make changes to their Scouts' schedules, classes may become available as camp approaches.
 Merit badge registration closes one week prior to your arrival at camp; this is to give the camp and the staff enough time to obtain the materials needed for each class and a chance to prepare.